CptConstantine/RoleByPost/README.md

 ### Top Priority

 - Add ability for players to manage multiple characters (for companions, minions, hirelings, etc.) and optionally speak as them for narration
-- User can provide an OpenAI API key to gain access to commands that use AI (summarize recent posts, ask rules questions)
 - Inventory system to track equipment

 ### Secondary Priority